karinayordi/Virtual_M/README.md

  <h2>View the IIS welcome page</h2>
 </p>

-In the portal, select the VM and in the overview of the VM, hover over the IP address to show Copy to clipboard.
+In the portal, select the VM and in the overview of the VM, hover over the IP address to show **Copy to clipboard**.
 Copy the IP address and paste it into a browser tab.
 The default IIS welcome page will open, and should look like this:

 </p>

 <p>